-Red Wings' playoff hopes take major hit with 2-1 loss in Nashville
+'That one stings': Wings' playoff hopes take major hit with 2-1 loss in Nashville

 Sherwood scored his third goal at 10 minutes, 58 seconds of the second period, snapping a 0-0 tie.

-Shortly after a Predators' power play expired, Philip Tomasino dug the puck out of the corner, skated along the goal line, and threaded a pass through the slot to Sherwood, who flipped the puck past goaltender Ville Husso.
+Shortly after a Predators' power play expired, Philip Tomasino dug the puck out of the corner, skated along the goal line, and threaded a pass through the slot to Sherwood, who flipped the puck past goaltender Ville Husso (14 saves).

+Novak made it 2-0 with his 13th goal, just 2:22 into the third period, deflecting Cal Foote's shot from the point.

+"A tip, a missed box out and that's part of the thing, we want to be defending correctly all the time and in a tight game like that, one missed box out and they make the play," coach Derek Lalonde said.

 The Wings outshot Nashville 21-13 through two periods but weren't able to get anything past Saros.
 Dominik Kubalik was turned away on a two-on-one rush in the first period, and Pius Suter was denied on a point-blank opportunity in the low slot late in the second period.

 The Wings killed all five Nashville power plays, while going 1-for-4 themselves.
+The extended penalty killing work, said Lalonde, was a factor in the end result, as was the performance of Saros.

+"You have to tip your hat to their goalie," Lalonde said.
+"I'll have to watch it back to see if we could have done more around him as far as take away his eyes and space and done some things differently offensively.
+But we felt like we had a world class goalie performance against us.

+"But the critique is we spent 10 minutes in the box.
+It was a great job by our penalty kill, we went five-for-five, but the fact we were a much better team five-on-five tonight, that's 10 minutes of the game we couldn't get rhythm in our game.
+Those stretches of five-on-five, lines were rolling, we had a good rhythm, and it could have been a much different outcome (with more even-strength time)."

 ted.kulfan@detroitnews.com